David Gresham: Early life

 The son of a German father, he was born and brought up in Mbabane, Swaziland.
 He attended St Mark's School in Mbabane.
-After finishing high school, he was sent to South Africa by father to become a electromedical engineer.
+After finishing high school, he was sent to South Africa by his father to become an electromedical engineer.

 Broadcast career

 Not wanting a career as an x-ray technician, he instead wanted to be a sound engineer.
 He auditioned for LM Radio's Rod Vickers, a radio station in Mozambique, for a job as a sound engineer but failed the interview but was given an introduction to a job at Herrick Merryl Recording Studios.
 Gresham spent three years there learning sound engineering as the company that produced and recorded radio dramas for SABC and he produced the sound and music for radio shows.

 His break back into LM Radio occurred a few years later when he met the editors of the station at a jazz concert in Swaziland.
 Gresham arrived at LM Radio in January 1965, six months after the station had changed its format to pop music and broadcast as a 24 hour station.
 His station manager and managing director there was David Davies and worked with Darryl Jooste, John Berks, and Evelyn Martin.
 He would broadcast with LM Radio for two and half years but really wanted to compose and record music.

-Leaving LM Radio, Gresham returned to Johannesburg in 1967 and joined Teal Records as an artists and repertoire (A&R) and promotion's manager at their subsidiary World Records.
+Leaving LM Radio, Gresham returned to Johannesburg in 1967 and joined Teal Records as an artists and repertoire (A&R) and promotions manager at their subsidiary World Records.
 At the same time as working for Teal, he was offered a freelance position as a host of on the SABC's Springbok Radio's 5.30pm drive show The Record Express.
 The radio show would eventually move to 4.30pm and was renamed The David Gresham Show and broadcast from 4pm to 6pm.